ucsb-pstat215/web/index.md

 If there is a properly documented family emergency, extended illness, documented required court appearance, or other situation beyond the students’ control (with appropriate official detailed documentation) the instructor may extend an assignment deadline, entirely at the instructor’s discretion.

 ## Learning Cooperatively
-We encourage you to discuss all of the course activities with your friends and classmates as you are working on them, either on Piazza, or through a personally chat or zoom.
-Although more difficult this quarter, you will definitely learn more in this class if you work with others than if you do not.
-Ask questions, answer questions, and share ideas liberally on piazza.
+We encourage you to discuss all of the course activities with your friends and classmates as you are working on them, either on Nectir, or through a personally chat or zoom.

 ## Academic Honesty